-Also per the above USF System Policy, upon change of the accountable officer/ Department
+Also per the above USF System Policy, upon the change of the accountable officer/

-Chair, all assets over $5,000 must be inventoried and accounted for before
+Department Chair, all assets over $5,000 must be inventoried and accounted for before

 the officer/Chair leaves the position.
-The accountable officer/chair additionally is responsible for
+The accountable officer/chair additionally

-insuring the paperwork is filed for items that are off campus or
+is responsible for ensuring the paperwork is filed for items that are off campus or

-The accountable officer or their designee will also assist the Asset Management Department in locating recent purchases over $5,000 so a bar code can be attached to the item.
+The accountable officer or their designee will also assist the Asset Management Department in locating recent purchases over $5,000 to a bar code can be attached to the item.